zhurai/notes/tech/game-dev/unity/beginner-notes.md

   - animation: creator devises the animation being recorded
   - VR architectural visualization: creator builds the environment
   - DOES NOT: do 3D creation, 2D creation, audio creation, IDE type work
+  - Note: Creators of Unity consider it now a "Real-time engine", not just a game engine
+- Simple GameObjects - Cube/Sphere/etc

+# General Editor Notes
+## Default Objects
+- main camera - controls what the player sees during gameplay
+- directional light - simulates the sun (provides light that reflects off 3D GameObjects
+## Parts of Game Objects
+- shown in inspector
+- separated by Components associated with said objects
+- Unity uses a **Y-up coordinate system**
+  - y = vertical plane
+  - x/z = horizontal plane
+- can make GameObjects the child of the other (making any transform/etc applied to the child GameObjects as well)

 # Sources
 - https://learn.unity.com/tutorial/get-ready-for-unity-essentials